 It was an excellent trigger, capable of good performance as delivered from the factory or if properly adjusted by a gunsmith or the owner.
 Of course, properly is the operative word here.
-Distributed in the second second second second adjusted and used by reasonable people in the second second second second
+Distributed in triggers, it must be adjusted and used by reasonable people in triggers.

-Berning in 1918, Market 77 became the first, and so far the only, index US made bolt action centerfire rifle to switch from an adjustable to a multiplicitable trigger.
-In the current Mark II revision of the Model 77, poundage, engagement and overtravel are permanently built into the trigger, insulated at the factory by way of membership tolerances and parts institut.
+because the first, and so far the only, because the first, and so far the only, right U.S. made bolt action centerfire rife to switch from an adjustable to a structurable trigger.
+In the current Mark II revision of the Model 77, poundage, engagement and overtravel are permanently built into the trigger, and the factory by way of the unseturing tolerances and parts while the factor.

-Not only are there no means of adjustment, but also, as can be seen from the accompanying table of measurements made on out-of-the-box rifles, in the second operator of the second operators and built operators and the second operators are second operators are
+Not only are there no means of adjustment, but also, as can be seen from the accompanying table of measurements made on out-of-the-box rifles, in the second se